 Achieving SOC 2 is now an essential step for many companies, especially those operating in the SaaS space, to prove to third parties that they have robust procedures to safeguard data and information systems, particularly in the cloud.
 In many cases, presenting a SOC 2 report can determine whether or not a deal will go through, underscoring its importance to many organizations as it directly impacts revenue and trust.

-To ensure compliance with the AICPA’s Trust Services Criteria (formerly known as Trust Services Principles), are vulnerability scanning or penetration testing required for a SOC 2 audit?
-This is a question that many organizations struggle with, and the answer is sometimes unclear as there is several contradictory information on the Internet about this topic.
+Are vulnerability scanning or penetration testing required for a SOC 2 audit to ensure compliance with the AICPA’s Trust Services Criteria (formerly known as Trust Services Principles)?
+Many organizations struggle with this question, and the answer is sometimes unclear as contradictory information about this topic is available on the Internet.

 In this article, we will explore the requirements for vulnerability scanning and penetration testing in the context of SOC 2 and guide your organization in determining if these assessments are necessary to achieve your SOC 2 compliance objectives.